jonassterud/cosmos/README.md

 }
 ```

-## The *config.json* file
+## Configuration
-The *config.json* file holds configuration data, like the bot prefix.
+Configuration data is stored in the *config.json* file.
 The *config.json* file should be inside the *src* folder, and it should look like this:
 ```
 {
     "prefix": "Your prefix here",